kungfugo/BellDiagonalQudits.jl/docs/src/manual.md

 ```

 ## State generation
-First, create a basis of maximally entangled Bell states in `d` dimensions, indexed by the corresponding Weyl operator and sample some random states represented by ``d^2`` coordinates in the "enclosurePolytope", which is known to contain all PPT states.
+Create a basis of maximally entangled Bell states in `d` dimensions, indexed by the corresponding Weyl operator and sample some random states represented by ``d^2`` coordinates in the "enclosurePolytope", which is known to contain all PPT states.

 \
 **Bell basis generation**